hydro-informatics/hydro-informatics.github.io/pages/python-basics/gui.md

 {% include image.html file="py-tk-popup-custom.png" %}

 ### File dialog (open ...)
 When a custom function's argument is a file or file name, we most likely want the user to be able to select the file needed.
-The [`tkinter.filedialog`](https://docs.python.org/3.10/library/dialog.html#module-tkinter.filedialog) module provides methods to let user choose general or specific file types.
+The [`tkinter.filedialog`](https://docs.python.org/3.10/library/dialog.html#module-tkinter.filedialog) module provides methods to let a user choose general or specific file types.
 Specific file types can be defined with the `filetypes=("Name", "*.ending")` (or `filetypes=("Name", "*.ending1;*.ending2;...")` for multiple file types) keyword argument.
 The following example illustrates the usage of `tkinter.filedialog`'s `askopenfilename`.

 ```python